Memphis Cheat Sheet: Must-Dos, Must-Sees, and Must-Eats

 This one depends on your interests.
 Here are some options for your choose-your-own-adventure Memphis number five must-do.

 – If you’re curious, go to the Bass Pro Pyramid.
 It’s the largest single retailer location in the world.
-Inside you can ride the nation’s tallest freestanding elevator to the top ($10 per person, there are often longer lines on weekends) for an incredible view of the city (and at night, the Mighty Lights).
+Inside you can ride the nation’s tallest freestanding elevator to the top ($10 per person) for an incredible view of the city (and at night, the Mighty Lights).

 – If you’re looking for the local live music scene, venues like Lafayette’s, the Hi-Tone, Minglewood Hall, and Bar DKDC regularly host local bands.
 During the spring, summer, and fall, you can catch a free concert at the Levitt Shell.
 Beale Street has a ton live music as well.
 All these venues have totally different vibes.

-– If you’re into craft beer and local spirits, check out Memphis’ five taprooms: Wiseacre, Memphis Made, High Cotton, Ghost River, and Meddlesome, plus Bosco’s Brewpub.
+– If you’re into craft beer and local spirits, check out Memphis’ five microbreweries: Wiseacre, Memphis Made, High Cotton, Ghost River, Meddlesome, and Crosstown, plus Bosco’s Brewpub.
 Want a one-stop shop for all the local beer?
 Hammer & Ale in Cooper Young serves all the local brews, offer flights, and a small food menu.
-Old Dominick Distillery downtown (across the street from Gus’) offers tours and has a rooftop bar open during select hours.
+Old Dominick Distillery downtown (across the street from Gus’ Fried Chickens) offers tours and samples of their whiskey, vodka, and gin.

 – If you have the kids with you, check out the Memphis Zoo, My Big Backyard play area at Memphis Botanic Gardens, Rainbow Lake Playground at Overton Park.
 The Children’s Museum of Memphis and the Pink Palace Museum are great indoor options (though CMOM has a great splash pad and playground open in warmer weather).
 A few fun, kid-friendly places to eat include Huey’s (multiple locations, burgers), Aldo’s (pizza, two locations), Soul Fish (fried catfish, etc., two locations), and Belly Acres (burgers, one location) which has a really fun atmosphere.

 – If you’re into the arts, know that Memphis has a lively visual arts, theatre, film, and performing arts scene.
 From ballet to theatre to opera and more, there are many chances to see live performances while you’re in town.
 Check out this guide to performing arts.
 There’s plenty of public art in Memphis as well, plus museums and galleries like the Brooks, Dixon, David Lusk, Marshall Arts, Crosstown Arts, Metal Museum, and more.
 Check out ArtsMemphis for more.